COVID-19: New National Work Safety Principles

 - Existing state and territory jurisdiction of WHS compliance and enforcement remains critical.
 While acknowledging that individual variations across WHS laws mean approaches in different parts of the country may vary, a commitment to a national approach is key in order to ensure business and worker confidence.
 This includes a commitment to communicating what constitutes best practice in prevention, mitigation and response to the risks presented by COVID-19.

 - Safe Work Australia, through its tripartite membership, will provide a central hub of WHS guidance and tools that Australian workplaces can use to successfully form the basis of their management of health and safety risks posed by COVID-19.

 - States and Territories ultimately have the role of providing advice, education, compliance and enforcement of WHS and will leverage the use of the Safe Work Australia central hub in fulfilling their statutory functions.

 - The work of the National COVID-19 Coordination Commission will complement the work of Safe Work Australia, jurisdictions and health authorities to support industries more broadly to respond to the COVID-19 pandemic appropriately, effectively and safely.

-As restrictions begin to ease around the country, business owners are urged to be flexible in order to adapt to the changes.
 It is important that employers continue to work with their employees to find ways to configure their business so that they can introduce the restrictions of social distancing and hygiene into normal business activities.

 Implementing the above set of principles into your operations will help to facilitate the safest possible return to normal for business owners, workers and customers after the worst of the health crisis has passed.